Deni Fiorentini

-Deni Fiorentini (born 5 June 1984 in Split, Croatia) is a Croatian-Italian water polo player.
+Deni Fiorentini (born 5 June 1984) is a Croatian-Italian water polo player.
 Until 2006 he was part of Croatia men's national water polo team.
 He has dual Italian and Croatian citizenship.
 At the 2012 Summer Olympics, he competed for the Italy men's national water polo team in the men's event.
 His father Branko Jovanović used to play for POŠK and Yugoslavia men's national water polo team.
 His brother Goran was also a water polo player.
 He is 6 ft 3 in tall.